-Right next to the nucleus is a network of tubules called the endoplasmic reticulum, which are the onions on this pizza.
-Humans have 2 types of endoplasmic reticulum with different jobs: rough and smooth.
-Cells that make a lot of protein have lots of rough endoplasmic reticulum.
+Next to the nucleus is a network of tubules called the endoplasmic reticulum, which are the onions on this pizza.
+Humans have two types of endoplasmic reticulum with different jobs: rough and smooth.
+Cells that make a lot of protein have a lot of rough endoplasmic reticulum.
 Cells that make a lot of fat have lots of smooth endoplasmic reticulum.

 |ROUGH ENDOPLASMIC RETICULUM||SMOOTH ENDOPLASMIC RETICULUM|

 |Makes lots of protein||Makes lots of fat or breaks things down|

 |Pancreas cells make proteins like insulin; white blood cells make antibodies.||Ovary cells and testicle cells make steroid hormones|